divya-binil/www.intellectualfrontiers.com/src/content/post/patent-summaries/aggregating-trustworthy-rating-indicators-for-enhancing-reputation-management.md

 ---
 title: Aggregating Trustworthy Rating Indicators for Enhancing Reputation Management
+excerpt: The existing landscape of online rating and review platforms is fraught with significant challenges in ensuring the accuracy, reliability, and authenticity of the information presented.
+sectiontype: blog
+image: '/images/patents/us9846896b2-image-001.png'
+head:
-head: [
+  [
     {
       tag: 'meta',
+      attrs:
-    attrs: {
+        {
           name: 'title',
           content: 'Optimizing Aggregate Ratings for Reputation Management: A Fraud-Resistant Approach | IntellectualFrontiers', },
     },
     {
       tag: 'meta',
+      attrs:
-    attrs: {
+        {
           name: 'description',
-      content: 'Learn how to enhance your reputation management through the aggregate rating system.
-Safeguard against fraudulent ratings and improve the trustworthiness of your entity''s ratings.', },
+          content: "Learn how to enhance your reputation management through the aggregate rating system.
+Safeguard against fraudulent ratings and improve the trustworthiness of your entity's ratings.", },
     },
     {
       tag: 'meta',
+      attrs:
-    attrs: {
+        {
           property: 'og:title',
           content: 'Optimizing Aggregate Ratings for Reputation Management: A Fraud-Resistant Approach | IntellectualFrontiers', },
     },
     {
       tag: 'meta',
+      attrs:
-    attrs: {
+        {
           property: 'og:description',
-      content: 'Learn how to enhance your reputation management through the aggregate rating system.
-Safeguard against fraudulent ratings and improve the trustworthiness of your entity''s ratings.', },
+          content: "Learn how to enhance your reputation management through the aggregate rating system.
+Safeguard against fraudulent ratings and improve the trustworthiness of your entity's ratings.", },
     },
     {
       tag: 'meta',
+      attrs:
-    attrs: {
+        {
           name: 'twitter:title',
           content: 'Optimizing Aggregate Ratings for Reputation Management: A Fraud-Resistant Approach | IntellectualFrontiers', },
     },
     {
       tag: 'meta',
+      attrs:
-    attrs: {
+        {
           name: 'twitter:description',
-      content: 'Learn how to enhance your reputation management through the aggregate rating system.
-Safeguard against fraudulent ratings and improve the trustworthiness of your entity''s ratings.', },
+          content: "Learn how to enhance your reputation management through the aggregate rating system.
+Safeguard against fraudulent ratings and improve the trustworthiness of your entity's ratings.", },
     },
   ]
 uspto-canonical-id-label: Patent
 uspto-patent-number: US9846896B2
 inventor: Shah N. Shahid
 owner-current-assignee: Netspective Communications LLC
 patent-owners-rights:
 territorial-scope: US
 uspto-patent-family-members-publication-numbers:
 application-date:
 issue-date:
 expiry-date:
 patent-status: Active
-url: "/ip/aggregating-trustworthy-rating-indicators-for-enhancing-reputation-management"
+url: '/patent-summaries/aggregating-trustworthy-rating-indicators-for-enhancing-reputation-management'
 uspto-patent-pdf:
 uspto-patent-url:
 thumbnail:
 uspto-patent-citation-label:
 forward-citations:
 backward-citations:
 abstract-of-the-invention-label:
 abstract-of-the-invention:
 problem-solved-by-the-invention:
 topics:
 images:
-image: "/images/no-image.jpg"
 external-links: https://patents.google.com/patent/US9846896B2
 downloadable-documents:
   - anchor_text: Download PDF
     link_url:
   - anchor_text: Download Claim Summaries
     link_url:
 ---

 ## Challenges in Online Ratings and Reviews

 The existing landscape of online rating and review platforms is fraught with significant challenges in ensuring the accuracy, reliability, and authenticity of the information presented.
 These platforms host a plethora of reviews and ratings that can vary dramatically in their assessments of a given entity, such as a physician, primarily due to the diverse backgrounds and intentions of reviewers.
 Moreover, the trustworthiness of these reviews and the credibility of the reviewers themselves remain uncertain.

 ## The Limitations of Existing Rating Aggregation